bingabid/sf-crime/README.md

 # San Francisco Crime Classification (Kaggle)

-This repo implements an end to end machine learning pipeline for the Kaggle San Francisco Crime Classification.
-The goal is to predict the crime category given spatiotemporal and contextual information from police reports.
+This repository contains an end-to-end machine learning pipeline for predicting crime categories in San Francisco using structured, spatiotemporal, and textual data.
+The project demonstrates advanced feature engineering, model experimentation, and evaluation for tabular data.

 # Directory Structure